TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 22/Joshua 22.25.md

 ---

-for Jehovah hath made the Jordan a border between us and you, ye children of Reuben and children of Gad; ye have no portion in Jehovah: so might your children make our children cease from fearing Jehovah.
+For Yahweh has made the Jordan a border between us and you, you children of Reuben and children of Gad.
+You have no portion in Yahweh."'
+So your children might make our children cease from fearing Yahweh.